xebialabs/eea.docker.haproxy/haproxy/Readme.md

   * `FRONTEND_MODE` Frontend mode - default `http` or `BACKENDS_MODE` if declared
   * `PROXY_PROTOCOL_ENABLED` The option to enable or disable accepting proxy protocol (`true` stands for enabled, `false` or anything else for disabled) - default `false`
   * `COOKIES_ENABLED` The option to enable or disable cookie-based sessions (`true` stands for enabled, `false` or anything else for disabled) - default `false`
-  * `COOKIES_PARAMS` Will be added on cookie declaration - example `indirect nocache maxidle 30m maxlife 8h` or `maxlife 24h` - documentation https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4-cookie
+  * `COOKIES_PARAMS` Will be added on cookie declaration, cookie name also can be specified here - example `SRV_ID insert indirect nocache maxidle 30m maxlife 8h` or `maxlife 24h` - documentation https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4-cookie
   * `BACKEND_NAME` The label of the backend - default `http-backend`
   * `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
   * `BACKENDS_PORT` Port to use when auto-discovering backends, or when `BACKENDS` are specified without port - by default `80`